 A hostile work environment is created when anyone in a workplace commits this type of harassment, including a co-worker, a supervisor or manager, a contractor, client, vendor, or visitor.

-In addition to the person who is directly harassed, other employees who are impacted by the harassment (by hearing or viewing it) are also considered victims.
-They too might find the work environment intimidating or hostile, and it might affect their work performance.
+In addition to the person who is being directly harassed, other employees who are impacted by the harassment (by hearing or viewing it) are also considered victims.
+They, too, might find the work environment intimidating or hostile, and it might affect their work performance.
 In this way, bullies and harassers can affect many more people than just the targeted employee.

 Hostile Work Environments and the Law

-Law related to a hostile work environment is enforced by the Equal Employment Opportunity Commission (EEOC).
-Harassment becomes unlawful when either the conduct becomes a requirement to continued employment (or if it affects an employee’s salary or status), or the conduct is considered hostile, abusive, or intimidating behavior is also considered harassment under the law.
+Laws related to a hostile work environment are enforced by the Equal Employment Opportunity Commission (EEOC).
+Harassment becomes unlawful when the employee must endure the behavior in order to keep their job, or when it affects their salary or status.
+Hostile, abusive, or intimidating behavior is also considered harassment under the law.

 It is important to inform yourself about the definition of unlawful harassment in the workplace before filing your claim with the EEOC.
-The organization’s website has an online assessment tool that can help to determine if they will be able to help the situation at hand.
+The organization’s website has an online assessment tool that can help you determine if they will be able to help with your specific situation.

 Employers are usually held liable for harassment caused by a supervisor or co-worker unless they can prove that they tried to prevent it or that the victim refused the help provided to them.

-If you do not want to file a claim or contact a lawyer, but you find the work environment unbearable, you might consider other options.
+If you do not want to file a claim, but you find the work environment unbearable, you might consider other options.
 One is to solve the issue you are having with the person or persons making the work environment hostile.
 You might speak to your company’s human resources office for advice on setting up a meeting or mediated conversation between you and the other party.
-For example, here is some advice for dealing with a difficult employer.

 Hostility and the Job Interview